felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 ### Accountable Display

-Systems without central authorities are prone to suffer from misbehaving authorities.
+Systems with a decentralized trust model can suffer from misbehaving parties, in particular misbehaving authorities.
-Should a digital emblem be codified in law, it is crucial that any illicit display of digital emblems can be prosecuted.
+Should a digital emblem be codified in law, it is crucial that any illicit display of digital emblems can be provably attributed to misbehaving parties such that they can be prosecuted.
-Hence, to account for misbehaving authorities, a digital emblem must provide *accountability*.
+Hence, a digital emblem must provide *accountability*.

 ### Removable & Verifiable Presence